 She sits in her twilight world hemmed in by others on all sides, her frail little body toiling, convulsing yet again to lay her egg as it has for all the time she can remember.
 There are no days in this world, no nights.
 She has never known daylight or sunshine on her back, on the few sparse and tattered feathers that remain.
 She has never known the cool and quiet night, a peaceful roost, the quiet reassuring cluck of friends as evening falls.

 She has never felt a breeze, has never known anything but the stench that comes from too many frail bodies, toiling, each one locked in her own world of misery, irritable in the crush of her fellow victims, her sore and mutilated beak useless for demanding some more space.

 Time has no meaning here, unrelieved by joy or light, she will know only boredom, desperation and toil.
 Her cage is not of wire, or even of this place where only a mere handful of the prisoners can see ‘outside’.
-Her real prison is the convulsing body that our species has created for our selfishness; the body that labours bleakly day after lonely day.
+Her real prison is the convulsing body that our species has created for our selfish dietary indulgence and our lust for profit; the body that labours bleakly day after lonely day.